vsivsi/meteor-file-collection/README.md

 ## Installation

-I've only tested with Meteor v0.9.x and v1.0.
-Older versions run on Meteor v0.8 as well, but why would you want to do that?
+I've only tested with Meteor v0.9.x and v1.x.x, and older versions run on Meteor v0.8 as well, but why would you want to do that?

 To add to your project, run: